sten-dev/incede-ai/src/pages/resources/angioscore-acquired-by-philip-healthcare.md

 * An easy-to-use facility to write simple ad hoc reports
 * Tracking of product sales initiatives

-Capabilities of the BI system include automated reporting of daily sales for immediate view of business performance and a dashboard screen with drill-through access to detail behind the summary reports for improved decision-making.The system connects for real-time updates to AngioScore's Salesforce.com and Expandable ERP systems, and replaces several SAP Crystal reports with IBM Cognos.
+Capabilities of the BI system include automated reporting of daily sales for immediate view of business performance and a dashboard screen with drill-through access to detail behind the summary reports for improved decision-making.
+The system connects for real-time updates to AngioScore's Salesforce.com and Expandable ERP systems, and replaces several SAP Crystal reports with IBM Cognos.

-The cost savings were a result of consolidating into one centralized, scalable infrastructure leveraging common operational services within IBM Cognos 8 BI.
+The cost savings were a result of consolidating into one centralized, scalable infrastructure leveraging common operational services within IBM Cognos Analytics.

 **About AngioScore**